Is corporate greed driving inflation? Jeff Bezos and Joe Biden obviously disagree

 Lusiani and Konczal found that corporations are raising prices because they have market power, and customers believe the hikes are justified because of rising costs.

 In terms of Big Oil, gas prices hit the highest in 14 years, while ExxonMobil’s profits more than doubled and Chevron’s quadrupled in the first quarter of 2022.
-The price of crude oil has fallen to $15 a barrel, but prices at the pump haven’t budged.
+The price of crude oil has fallen to less than $100 a barrel, but prices at the pump haven’t budged.

 Bezos’s Amazon has also been rising prices in the wake of inflation, and yet Amazon’s profits nearly doubled in the fourth quarter of last year.
 It also announced in February that it would boost the annual price of its Prime membership by 17% to $139, up from $119.
 The company cited higher wages and increased transportation costs for the increase.
 But the company has increased the price of its Prime membership every four years since 2014.

-Note: Correction: An earlier version of this story misstated the price of crude oil.
-It’s less than $100 a barrel, not $15.